How to Fix Agitator not moving on Maytag MVW6230HW (Top Load)

 Can I fix the agitator on my Maytag MVW6230HW without special tools?

-Most agitator repairs only require a socket set, a flathead screwdriver, and a agitator removal tool, which is inexpensive and widely available.
-Having these on hand before you start will make the repair much smoother.
+Most agitator repairs only need a socket set, a flathead screwdriver, and an agitator removal tool, which is inexpensive and easy to find.
+Having these tools on hand will make your repair experience smoother.

 How do I know if the agitator or the drive block is the problem?

-If the agitator spins loosely or wobbles but the shaft turns normally, the drive block is likely worn and needs replacement.
-A completely seized agitator with no movement often points to a failed motor coupling or lid switch instead.
+If the agitator spins loosely or wobbles while the shaft turns normally, it’s likely the drive block is worn and needs replacement.
+A completely seized agitator with no movement usually indicates a failed motor coupling or lid switch instead.

 Is it safe to run the Maytag MVW6230HW while the agitator is not working?

 Running the washer with a malfunctioning agitator can strain the motor and other internal components, potentially causing further damage.
-It is best to avoid using the machine until the repair is complete.
+It’s best to avoid using the machine until the repair is complete.